 Table of Contents

-The question of whether blended learning is effective concerns training professionals as much as those who wonder if blended scotch is good.
+The question of whether blended learning is effective concerns training professionals as much as those who wonder if blended scotch is a good thing.
 As with scotch, the answer depends on the balance.
-So, what is blended learning, what do we blend, in what proportions, and why has it been drawing so much attention in the past 10 years?
+So, what is blended learning, what do we blend, in what proportions, and why has it been drawing so much attention over the past 10 years?

 What Is Blended Learning?